-Mahnomen County's responses to the internal control, legal compliance, and the other matters identified in our audit are described in the Corrective Action Plan.
+Mahnomen County's responses to the internal control and legal compliance findings identified in our audit are described in the Corrective Action Plan.
 The County's responses were not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on them.